Chronic or persistent pain is pain that carries on for longer than 12 weeks despite medication or treatment.

 What is pain?

 The brain and the nerves inside the spine (the spinal nerves) make up the central nervous system.
-The spinal nerves carry messages from the body to the brain including signals that tell the brain there's pain somewhere.
+The spinal nerves carry messages from the body to the brain to tell it what's going on.

-We expect pain to settle down with time but sometimes the brain continues to send out pain signals.
-These signals can be hard to stop, are often intense and at times seem to come on for no obvious reason.
-This fact isn't always easy to understand and sometimes people feel that they're being told the pain is in their ‘head’ and 'not real'.
+We usually expect pain to settle down with time but sometimes the brain continues to send out pain signals.
+These signals can be hard to stop, are often intense and at times seem to come for no obvious reason.
+This fact isn't always easy to understand but it important to understand that this pain is still “real”.